brikis98/yevgeniy-brikman-homepage/_posts/2013-09-29-the-10x-developer-is-not-myth.md

 not limited to a single study.
 Allow me to quote the top reply from this related [discussion on StackOverflow](http://programmers.stackexchange.com/questions/179616/a-good-programmer-can-be-as-10-times-more-productive-than-a-mediocre-one):<div>
-<blockquote class="tr_bq"><blockquote class="tr_bq">...The original study that
+<blockquote><blockquote>...The original study that found huge variations in
-found huge variations in individual programming productivity was conducted in the late 1960s by Sackman, Erikson, and Grant (1968).
+individual programming productivity was conducted in the late 1960s by Sackman, Erikson, and Grant (1968).
 They studied professional programmers with an average of 7 years’ experience and found that the ratio of initial coding time between the best and worst programmers was about 20 to 1; the ratio of debugging times over 25 to 1; of program size 5 to 1; and of program execution speed about 10 to 1.
-They found no relationship between a programmer’s amount of experience and code quality or productivity.</blockquote><blockquote class="tr_bq">Detailed examination of Sackman, Erickson, and Grant's findings shows some flaws in their methodology...
-However, even after accounting for the flaws, their data still shows more than a 10-fold difference between the best programmers and the worst.</blockquote><blockquote class="tr_bq">In years since the original study, the general finding that "There are order-of-magnitude differences among programmers" has been confirmed by many other studies of professional programmers (Curtis 1981, Mills 1983, DeMarco and Lister 1985, Curtis et al.
-1986, Card 1987, Boehm and Papaccio 1988, Valett and McGarry 1989, Boehm et al 2000)...</blockquote></blockquote>Read more
+They found no relationship between a programmer’s amount of experience and code quality or productivity.</blockquote><blockquote>Detailed examination of Sackman, Erickson, and Grant's findings shows some flaws in their methodology...
+However, even after accounting for the flaws, their data still shows more than a 10-fold difference between the best programmers and the worst.</blockquote><blockquote>In years since the original study, the general finding that "There are order-of-magnitude differences among programmers" has been confirmed by many other studies of professional programmers (Curtis 1981, Mills 1983, DeMarco and Lister 1985, Curtis et al. 1986, Card 1987, Boehm and Papaccio 1988, Valett and McGarry 1989, Boehm et al 2000)...</blockquote></blockquote>Read more [here](http://programmers.stackexchange.com/questions/179616/a-good-programmer-can-be-as-10-times-more-productive-than-a-mediocre-one) and
-[here](http://programmers.stackexchange.com/questions/179616/a-good-programmer-can-be-as-10-times-more-productive-than-a-mediocre-one)
-and